pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

    ``/opt/project`` in the container. *Note: On Linux, you currently have to perform this volume mapping manually.*

 #.
+This container also mounts volumes needed for PyCharm to do its
+   work: Python skeletons and Python library sources.

+#.
 It then executes the run configuration's Python command.

 If you are running PyCharm 5.0.2 or older, there is one fix you need to